Sapphirine/Gene-Pathway-Extraction/Readme.md

 6. Then run the Embedding_and_K-means.ipynb file to generate the relationships embedding and K-mean clustering visualization result.

-7. This is the Pipeline of TextCNN
+7. This is the Pipeline of TextCNN approach
 ![image](https://github.com/Sapphirine/Gene-Pathway-Extraction/blob/master/figures/TextCNN.png?raw=true)